snlab/flash/SIGCOMM22.md

 $ git clone https://github.com/snlab/flash.git
 ```

-The evaluations for SIGCOMM22 are in the branch **sigcomm22-artifact**, switch to the repo and checkout the branch.
+The evaluations for SIGCOMM22 are in the branch **sigcomm22-artifact**, switch to the repo folder and checkout the branch.

 ```bash
 $ cd flash